mathesar-foundation/mathesar-wiki/team/worklogs/kriti.md

 ## 2023-08-09 (Wed)
 - **Team & project management**
 	- Ran today's team meeting
+	- Added more notes after the meeting and posted notes to the wiki
+	- Planned out tomorrow's weekly meeting
 - **Comms**
 	- Triaged GitHub and email
 	- Some responses